sashiono/solboats/index.md

 # Sol Boats
-Design and fabrication of Solar Boats and parts
+Design and Fabrication of Solar Boats and Parts